ramonsza/ramonsza/README.md

 ### Hey there 👋

-**I'm Ramon de Souza Conceição 👨‍🚀**.
+**I'm Ramon de Souza Conceição.
 Currently I'm a Front-end Developer on R4YOU.
 I also have experience with web development.

 Currently I'm working with **NextJS** to make Web applications